Hydrogen diffusion in the lower mantle revealed by machine learning potentials: Discussion

 \subsection{{Self- and chemical diffusion of hydrogen in mantle silicates}}

 The above discussions focus on the self-diffusion of hydrogen since the simulated system does not exhibit a concentration gradient of both hydrogen and defects.
-Since the transport of water in the Earth's interior often occurs with a concentration gradient, the chemical diffusion of hydrogen in mantle silicates becomes crucial.
+As the transport of water in the Earth's interior often occurs with a concentration gradient, the chemical diffusion of hydrogen in mantle silicates becomes crucial.

 Different mechanisms have been proposed for the chemical diffusion of hydrogen in mantle silicates.
-First, protons may diffuse in interstitial sites and the proton flux is coupled with a counter flux of polarons, facilitated by the mobile excess charge on ferric iron (\ce{Fe^2+ <=> Fe^3+ + e^-}) \citep[e.g.,][]{Mackwell1990, Kohlstedt1998, Hae2006a}.
-Since the diffusivity of polarons significantly surpasses that of protons \citep{Schmalzried1974}, the chemical diffusivity $\widetilde{D}_{\mathrm{H}}$ can be written as \citep{Kohlstedt1998, Hae2006a}.
+First, protons may diffuse in interstitial sites and the proton flux is coupled with a counter flux of polarons, facilitated by the mobile excess charge on ferric iron (\ce{Fe^2+ <=> Fe^3+ + e^-}) \cite<e.g.,>{Mackwell1990, Kohlstedt1998, Hae2006a}. {Here, polarons are quasiparticles formed by an excess charge carrier (electron or hole) localized within a potential well, self-generated by displacing the surrounding ions {\cite{franchini_polarons_2021}}.} Since the diffusivity of polarons significantly surpasses that of protons \cite{Schmalzried1974}, the chemical diffusivity $\widetilde{D}_{\mathrm{H}}$ can be written as \cite{Kohlstedt1998, Hae2006a}. \begin{linenomath*}

-where $D_{\mathrm{H}}$ and $D_{\mathrm{P}}$ are the self-diffusion coefficients of hydrogen and polaron, respectively.
+\end{linenomath*} where $D_{\mathrm{H}}$ and $D_{\mathrm{P}}$ are the self-diffusion coefficients of hydrogen and polaron, respectively.
 Thus, the chemical diffusivity of hydrogen can be directly estimated using the self-diffusivity obtained in this study.
-Second, hydrogen diffusion can be coupled with the diffusion of intrinsic point defects such as Mg and Si vacancies \citep[e.g.,][]{Kohlstedt1998, Demouchy2003}.
-In this case, the chemical diffusion of hydrogen is much slower (two orders of magnitude slower than the first mechanism \citep{Kohlstedt1998}, and the self-diffusivity of hydrogen may not effectively constrain its chemical diffusivity.
-Third, activated hydrogen atoms may dissociate from a thermal vacancy and migrate as an interstitial particle until it is trapped again at another thermal vacancy, known as the dissociative mechanism \citep{Novella2017, Frank1956}.
-This closely resembles the self-diffusion of hydrogen in our simulations (see \secref{sec:micro_mech} and \secref{sec:cwater}).
-This dissociative mechanism can well explain why the self-/chemical diffusivity of hydrogen \citep[e.g.,][]{Novella2017, Hae2006a} is close to the diffusivity of small polarons \citep{Novella2017}, but much higher than those of Mg and Si in mantle silicates \citep[e.g.,][]{Xu2011}.
+Second, hydrogen diffusion can be coupled with the diffusion of intrinsic point defects such as Mg and Si vacancies \cite<e.g.,>{Kohlstedt1998, Demouchy2003}.
+In this case, the chemical diffusion of hydrogen is much slower (two orders of magnitude slower than the first mechanism \cite{Kohlstedt1998}), and the self-diffusivity of hydrogen may not effectively constrain its chemical diffusivity.
+Third, activated hydrogen atoms may dissociate from a thermal vacancy and migrate as an interstitial particle until it is trapped again at another thermal vacancy, known as the dissociative mechanism \cite{Novella2017, Frank1956}.
+This closely resembles the self-diffusion of hydrogen in our simulations (see Section~\ref{sec:micro_mech} and Section~\ref{sec:cwater}).
+This dissociative mechanism can well explain why the self-/chemical diffusivity of hydrogen \cite<e.g.,>{Novella2017, Hae2006a} is close to the diffusivity of small polarons \cite{Novella2017}, but much higher than those of Mg and Si in mantle silicates \cite<e.g.,>{Xu2011}.